Web-based Ham Radio log mapping tool https://qsomap.m0trt.radio

 A utility for amateur radio operators, to show the contents of their log visually on a map.
 This is what I use to generate maps for my blog posts about portable radio operations.

-This was originally intended to be a replacement of sorts for the GMA/Adventure Radio QSO Map tool, sadly now offline.
+This was originally intended to be a replacement of sorts for the GMA/Adventure Radio QSO Map tool, during the period when it was offline.
 I have since added more features; it also does all the processing client-side rather than using a database and processing on the back end.

 Use it at https://qsomap.m0trt.radio.